peterharas/beatingforex/README.md

 ### CTTS

 A convolutional neural network (CNN, often used in computer vision) acts as the initial part of the CTTS architecture.
 It captures various patterns of the 80-minute input time series and creates tokens carrying those patterns for the architecture's next building block, the Transformer Encoder (yes, the same architecture also used in ChatGPT).
 To learn the long-term dependencies between the tokens, the same positional embedding is used as in Vaswani et al.'s 2017 [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
-The Transformer encoder learns the best possible representation (latent embedding vector) of the time series that is then passed to the final building block, a Multilayer Perceptron, that performs the classification and outputs the probability of the currency's price going up.
+The Transformer encoder learns the best possible representation (latent embedding vector) of the time series that is then passed to the final building block, a Multilayer Perceptron (MLP), that performs the classification and outputs the probability of the currency's price going up.

 Further technical details:
 - The CNN has 5 channels: High, Low, Open, Close, Volume